 Also of interest is that Koloa has more people living here who work in computers and math than 95% of the places in the US.

-In terms of college education, Koloa is nearly on par with the US average for all cities of 21.84%: 17.29% of adults 25 and older in Koloa have a bachelor's degree or advanced degree.
+The percentage of adults in Koloa who are college-educated is close to the national average for all communities of 21.84%: 17.29% of the adults in Koloa have a bachelor's degree or advanced degree.

 The per capita income in Koloa in 2010 was $20,103, which is low income relative to Hawaii, and lower middle income relative to the rest of the US.
 This equates to an annual income of $80,412 for a family of four.
 However, Koloa contains both very wealthy and poor people as well.